 Implemented in districts nationwide, the Supporting Teacher Effectiveness Project (STEP) framework guides educators in identifying the bright spots—assets—that can be leveraged and scaled toward greater improvement and replication.

-STEP was developed by Insight in partnership with the Bill & Melinda Gates Foundation, Kitamba, American Institutes for Research, and other key organizations to create an approach to help teachers solve problems through discovering, testing, and sharing better practices.
+STEP was developed by Insight in partnership with the Bill & Melinda Gates Foundation, Kitamba, American Institutes for Research, and Sage Education Advisors to create an approach to help teachers solve problems through discovering, testing, and sharing better practices.

 What is the STEP framework?

 The STEP framework provides a structured, yet nimble way to conduct PLCs.
 It attends to the technical and social aspects of improvement, and ultimately helps answer the question: How do we know when a change is an improvement?

 Through the STEP process, teachers find and share positive deviant practices with their peers.